-Overall Proposal Suitability: proposed solution(s) must meet the scope and needs included herein and be presented in a clear and organized manner
+5 Excellent

+Overall Proposal Suitability: The proposed approach, methodology, and deliverables should clearly demonstrate an understanding of the assignment and align with the scope of work and organizational requirements.

-Previous Work and Awards: Bidders will be evaluated on examples of their work pertaining to the requirement as well as client testimonials and references
+Previous Works & Awards: Bidders will be evaluated based on their previous relevant assignments, portfolio of similar work, client references, testimonials, and any awards or recognitions received that demonstrate excellence in the field.

-Technical Expertise and Organizational Experience: Bidders must provide descriptions and documentation of staff technical expertise and experience.
-Bidders also need to provide their experiences as an organization which include but not limited to years of experiences, financial stability, expertise, and edge to other competitors.
+Organizational Expertise: Bidders must demonstrate a minimum of 3–5 years of organizational experience in providing similar services.
+Evaluation will consider the organization's track record, relevant expertise, operational capacity, and ability to successfully deliver assignments of comparable scope and complexity.

 Value and Cost: Bidders will be evaluated on the cost of their solution(s) based on the work to be performed in accordance with the scope of this project.

+6.2 Financial Evaluation Criteria: (40%)

+Financial proposals will be ranked from lowest to highest based on the Total Bid Price.
+The bidder with the lowest evaluated price will be given the highest financial ranking.

 Note for Country Offices (CO): The specific criteria must closely represent the objective and scope given the nature of the procurement required.
 Evaluation criteria reflected above can be added and or adjusted depending on the requirement and the type of purchase.
 The final evaluation criteria must be reflected above prior to releasing of this RFQ.